AnPophale/AM5630-Foundations-of-CFD/README.md

 # AM5630-Foundations-of-CFD

-This course included two assignments, implementing the Finite Volume Method in MATLAB: 2D diffusion and 2D convection-diffusion for scalar transport.
+This course included two assignments, implementing the Finite Volume Method in MATLAB for 2D diffusion and 2D convection-diffusion for scalar transport.
 The codes can be found in the [MATLAB codes](https://github.com/AnPophale/AM5630-Foundations-of-CFD/tree/main/MATLAB%20Codes) folder, along with the [reports](https://github.com/AnPophale/AM5630-Foundations-of-CFD/tree/main/Reports).
 Below is an explanation of the governing equations, discretization schemes, and results for both cases.

 ### 2D Diffusion:
 We consider the problem of 2D heat conduction as given below,